 Actually, many people.
 Particularly now, bridge housing that provides breathing room while formulating a long-term strategy could be a life saver.
-Having the good fortune to choose from a range of healthy, non-nutty, safe and affordable options increases the likelihood of making wise choices, reducing stress, improving health, experiencing a sense of community and eliminating price gouging.
+Having the good fortune to choose from a range of healthy, reasonable, safe and affordable options increases the likelihood of making wise choices, reducing stress, improving health, experiencing a sense of community and avoiding price gouging.

 These familiar scenarios illustrate unmet housing needs:

-- Relatives sometimes have the capacity to step up but for those without a familial buffer, having a more options would be enormously comforting.
+Relatives sometimes have the capacity to step up but having more options would be enormously comforting.

-- A recent college graduate forfeited a promising internship in Los Angeles when her housing environment became untenable and potentially dangerous.
+A college graduate forfeited a promising internship in Los Angeles when her housing environment became untenable and potentially dangerous.

 So, the need for bridge housing is urgent.
 With this tepid recovery from the 2008 economic collapse, the housing crisis could take a generation to resolve.
 The good news is that I am working to create a process to identify existing possibilities for home sharing and to create new developments as well.
 Home Sharing Options – a range of choices describes various types of housing.